Holyday (Tissot): History

-Tissot's Holyday was shown in 1877 in London's Grosvenor Gallery as a pendant for A Convalescent, which was also painted by Tissot in his yard.
+Tissot's Holyday was shown in 1877 in London's Grosvenor Gallery as a pendant for The Convalescent, which was also painted in his yard.
 He made studies for both paintings in a single sketchbook.
 He probably intended the two to be a diptych, though they were quickly separated when sold and never exhibited together afterward.
 A Convalescent is in the Manchester Art Gallery; Holyday was acquired by the Tate Gallery in 1928.